 If you're looking for a £30,000 mortgage, your monthly repayments will be higher or lower depending on the interest rate, your deposit, and the length of your mortgage, as we have set out a rough example of below.

+These figures should only be treated as a guide and not mortgage advice.
 Figures are based on a repayment mortgage, not an interest only mortgage and calculated with Money Advice Service's mortgage calculator.

 Lenders generally offer mortgages to those who can provide a minimum deposit of 10%.
 However, some lenders will accept a deposit as low as 5%, equating to £1,500, while others may prefer a 15% deposit, totalling £4,500.

 A lot of other things will affect your eligibility for a mortgage, including your credit history or employment history, so be sure to take these into account when you speak to your mortgage adviser.

 Your initial deposit will be one of the main factors that affect whether you can afford a £30,000 mortgage.
 This, plus as general affordability of the monthly repayments and the legal fees that you’ll have to pay when securing your property will all feed into the decision of affording your mortgage.

 You should calculate your monthly salary, take into account regular outgoings that you have and compare this to the predicted monthly payments, bearing in mind mortgage terms and interest rates.
 The availability of a mortgage may also depend on your credit history.
 If you have other outstanding credit, such as credit cards, store cards, loans, finance, car leases, or a history of late payments or bad debts you may not be offered as many options for a mortgage.